On Aug. 6, 1920, Shaker Brother Irving Greenwood brought a new Cadillac home to Canterbury Shaker Village. It was a beauty, he wrote in his diary.

 Irving Greenwood – Ervin Elmer Greenwood on his birth certificate — was taken to Canterbury Shaker Village, 12 miles north of Concord, N.H., by his grandmother and two Shaker sisters.
 It was Sept.
 18, 1886, and Elmer was a month shy of his 10th birthday.
 He came from Providence, where his mother had died when he was six years old and his father couldn’t, or wouldn’t, take care of him.

 When he arrived, the 94-year-old Canterbury Shaker Village had declined to about 100 members from its peak of 300 in 1850.
 Women far outnumbered men.
-There were 73 females and 28 males, leaving plenty of heavy lifting for men, including Irving Greenwood.
+The village had 73 females and 28 males, leaving plenty of heavy lifting for men, including Irving Greenwood.

 From the time he was 17, Irving Greenwood kept a diary.
 “Worked at the barn” was his first entry on Feb.
 20, 1894.
 There were many others like it: “Begin sawing wood in dooryard today.”
 “We boys all help the sisters pick apples in the blacksmith shop field.”
 “Help shingle.”
 “Plant corn, beans, peas & beets.
 Plant squash in the tanning house field upper side.”
 “Stamp 10 dozen butter boxes with our stamp.”